zainab7681051/free-documentaries/README.md

 ```
 vue serve
 ```
-finally, click or copy the pagelink in the vue CLI prompt/git window and head towards the browser to see the app.
+finally, click amd copy the pagelink in the vue CLI prompt/git window and head towards the browser to see the app.